markteehan/SelfBalancingKafka_Demo/README.md

 In order to run this demo, you will need *Docker* and at least 8GB of RAM.

-## Docker Images:
+## Docker Images
-The containers will be downloaded, initialized and started by docker compose.
+The following containers will be downloaded, initialized and started by docker compose.
-This demo pulls the following docker images:
 ZooKeeper
 Confluent Platform Server (cp-server)
-Confluent Control Center (optional to also try out the GUI)
+Confluent Control Center

 ## Test scenarios
 Uneven load - We will create uneven load in the cluster and watch Self-balancing address this condition.